ayoayco/blog/README.md

 This blog is built with Jekyll on top of the default [Minima theme](https://github.com/jekyll/minima).

+## Some things that will be included in this readme in the future:
-# Generating thumbnails and optimizing images
+1. Generating thumbnails and optimizing images